 - A legally established collective organization has right to register trademark for use by members of such organization in accordance with the rules governing the use of collective trademarks.
 Example: Cooperative, Farmer’s Association, Association, or a Group of two or more businesses;

-- An organization having the function of controlling quality, characteristics and origin of goods has right to register trademark provided that such organization does not conduct production and trading of such goods or services.
-For example: International Organization for Standardization (ISO), Vietnam Certification Centre (QUACERT), Vietnam Tea Association;
+- An organization having the function of controlling quality, characteristics and origin of goods has the right to register trademark protectionprovided that such organization does not conduct production and trading of such goods or services.
+For example the International Organization for Standardization (ISO), Vietnam Certification Centre (QUACERT), Vietnam Tea Association;

 - Foreign individuals and organizations shall file Application for Trademark Registration through the authorization entered into with Industrial Property Attorneys in Vietnam.